MarisaKirisame/DefComBlog/Calculator.md

       throw new RuntimeException("...");
     }

 What do I put in here?
 Seems like we are stuck!
-For a good reason: we now have unknown variables in our language, but we dont know which value they are.
+For a good reason: we now have unknown variables in our language, but we don't know which value they are.
 Luckily, they are all user-defined variable, so we can require our user pass in a Mapping, environment(env) from variable to int.

     // In Expr
     abstract int eval(Map<String, Integer> env);